kokkos/kokkos-core-wiki/Initialization.md

 Argument | Description
 :---      | :---
---kokkos-help     | print this message --kokkos-threads  | specify total number of threads or number of threads per NUMA region if used in conjunction with '--numa' option.
+--kokkos-help     | print this message --kokkos-threads  | specify total number of threads or number of threads per NUMA region if used in conjunction with `--numa` option.
 --kokkos-numa=INT | specify number of NUMA regions used by process.
 --kokkos-device=INT | specify device id to be used by Kokkos.
 --kokkos-ndevices=INT[,INT] | used when running MPI jobs.
 Specify number of devices per node to be used.
 Process to device mapping happens by obtaining the local MPI rank and assigning devices round-robin.
 The optional second argument allows for an existing device to be ignored.
-This is most useful on workstations with multiple GPUs, of which one is used to drive screen output.
+This is most useful on workstations with multiple GPUs, one of which is used to drive screen output.

 ***